Virtualization-projects/rancher-labs-wiki/Rancher-2.0---Adding-new-CRDs.md

 ClusterName string `json:"clusterName" norman:"type=reference[cluster]"
 ```

-Make sure the norman tag referencing the cluster is present
+It should have the norman tag referencing the cluster

 3. Adding a project level resource in rancher/types:
 Make sure the CRD has these 2 fields to make it a project-level resource: <br>